Home > Full program > Sustainable Travel and Tourism for Peace and Development - Annual International Conference 12th December, 2022, United Nations

 Moderators : Christa MUTH, Professor at the University of Applied Sciences Western Switzerland

-Here the Programme of the 5 days of GENEVA FORUM of December 2018, where are described the 2018 days dedicated to the Conference on Tourism and Science for Peace and Sustainable Development Goals.
+Here the Programme of the 5 days of GENEVA FORUM of December 2022, where are described the sessions dedicated to the Conference on Tourism and Science for Peace and Sustainable Development Goals.

 Session organised by Objectif Sciences International in the frame of the International YEar of Sustainable Tourisme for Development.